 It’s no surprise that kids love tablets.
-Most tablets are easy to use and small enough for their grubby little hands.
-If you want to keep those mucky fingerprints off your screen, make sure that the content they access is suitable, and snag a device that might survive a drop or two, then it’s time to consider purchasing a child-friendly tablet.
+The best tablets are easy to use with vibrant big screens, but they aren’t necessarily small enough for grubby little hands.
+Our guide to the best tablets for kids will help you keep those mucky fingerprints off your screen, make sure the content they access is suitable, and might survive a drop or two.

 Amazon Fire Kids Edition

 Why should you buy this: Created especially for kids, it’s durable, affordable, packed with age-appropriate content, and comes with a 2-year free replacement program.

 Who’s it for: Young children with parents on a budget

 Why we picked the Amazon Fire Kids Edition:

 If you’re looking for a tablet that’s safe and fun for young kids, then you won’t find a better deal than the Amazon Fire Kids Edition.
 The parental controls are excellent, allowing you to define exactly how much screen time your kids can have, as well as what they can and can’t get up to.